Church of Santa María das Areas: History

 The complex was built in two stages: the first one being the 12th century Romanesque central nave and the second 14th~15th century Gothic elements added such as Our Lady of Mount Carmel's chapel, the high altar and the baptistery, with ribbed vaults.

-As a mixed temple, it lacks the frecuent shape of pligrimage churches (owning the lack of ambulatory), given that the nearby hermitage was at some point site of Jacobean cult.
+As a mixed temple, it lacks the usual shape of pilgrimage churches (owning the lack of ambulatory), given that the nearby hermitage was at some point site of Jacobean cult.